American Rescue Plan Act (ARPA)

 Public Services and Facilities

 The City provides financial assistance to nonprofits to assist with operating expenses and facility upgrades.
-Applications are accepted annually and can be found at https://portal.neighborlysoftware.com/COUNCILBLUFFSIA/Participant.
+Call the Housing & Economic Development Division at (712) 890-5350 for information on how to apply.